 - Quickly diagnose any performance issues or exceptions in your web service.

 - When people download and use your app, you will see statistical data in the Application Insights portal.

 Allow SHA-256 certificates on .NET 4.0 in ClickOnce

 Before this update, .NET Framework 4.5 had to be present on the client machine whenever a SHA-256 code-signing certificate was used for desktop applications published with ClickOnce or Visual Studio Tools for Office add-ins.
-If you’ve used SHA-256 code-signing certificates in the past, and have seen errors like “The application is improperly formatted”, “The manifest may not be valid”, “Manifest XML signature is not valid”, or “SignatureDescription could not be created for the signature algorithm supplied”.
+If you have used SHA-256 code-signing certificates in the past, and have seen errors like "The application is improperly formatted", "The manifest may not be valid", "Manifest XML signature is not valid", or "SignatureDescription could not be created for the signature algorithm supplied".

 New autohosted apps no longer allowed